 - SolarWinds Azure Performance Monitoring with SAM – FREE TRIAL Monitors every aspect of Azure including the environment, existing applications and infrastructure, virtual machines, Kubernetes, and more.
 Accordingly, it generates relevant reports that can come in handy for compliance, capacity planning, budgeting, and other business functions.
 Download the 30-day free trial.

-- Site24x7 A unified monitoring system that provides detailed insights into the performance and availability of your Azure infrastructure and the individual Azure resources in real-time.
+- Site24x7 – FREE TRIAL A unified monitoring system that provides detailed insights into the performance and availability of your Azure infrastructure and the individual Azure resources in real-time.
 It provides actionable insights that can lead to reduced downtime and improved user experience.
+Get a 30-day free trial.

 - Datadog Designed to help you get the most of your Azure environment and in the process, iron out any performance or integration issues you may have.
 It also collects all the metrics from the Azure Monitor, compiles them, and integrates them with your environment to give you meaningful insights.